- 10:00 a.m. - noon

 - 9:30 - 11:30 a.m.

 Nina is NEMAC's Lead Science Editor and a Research Scientist.
-As such, she is responsible for overall editorial management and for synthesizing and coordinating the content of scientific and technical decision-making tools and visualizations produced by NEMAC to assure that quality information is conveyed to an appropriate audience, with particular attention to conceptual clarity, accuracy, and format.
-Nina also oversees the development and implementation of NEMAC's digital storytelling products, and works with the team on the development of digital content management systems.
-She is also interested in the processes of facilitated group decision making, and has worked with several NEMAC partners on local and regional planning projects.
+As such, she is responsible for overall editorial management and for synthesizing and coordinating the content of NEMAC's scientific and technical decision-making tools and visualizations to assure that quality information is conveyed to an appropriate audience, with particular attention to conceptual clarity, accuracy, and format.
+Nina also works on the development and implementation of NEMAC's digital storytelling products and content management systems.
+She is also interested in the processes of facilitated group decision making, and has worked with NEMAC partners on local and regional planning projects.
 She has been with NEMAC since 2009.

 Prior to joining the NEMAC team, Nina spent nine years at UNC Asheville’s Mössbauer Effect Data Center, where she was the Managing Editor of the Mössbauer Effect Reference and Data Journal, an international scientific reference journal.
 Previously, she worked as a digital editor for CMC ReSearch, Inc., a CD-ROM publisher of medical journals and titles located in Portland, Oregon, and spent 12 years in the legal field, working as a corporate and securities legal assistant in Tampa, Florida.
 Nina holds an Masters of Liberal Arts and Sciences degree from UNC Asheville with a focus on sustainability and local food systems and a B.A. in English Literature from Lewis & Clark College in Portland, Oregon.